AndrewAPrice/Perception/README.md

 Perception is a hobby operating system.
 It is a [x86-64](https://en.wikipedia.org/wiki/X86-64) operating system built around a [microkernel](https://en.wikipedia.org/wiki/Microkernel).

 ## Features
 Very few right now.
-We can load ELF modules and make system calls.
+We can load ELF modules in userland and make system calls.

 ## Building and running
 See [BUILDING.md].
 Perception has only been tested in [QEMU](https://www.qemu.org/).
+Currently text only and outputs via COM1.

 ## Directory Structure
 - Applications - User programs.